askn37/multix-zinnia-updi4avr-firmware-builder/libraries/UPDI4AVR/examples/UPDI4AVR_FW634B/README_en.md

 ### Reversing memory reference order

-Some ``io'' memory reads (specifically, getting the silicon revision value) are forced to occur before the ``signature'' memory read representing the device signature.
+Some `io` memory reads (specifically, getting the silicon revision value) are forced to occur before the `signature` memory read representing the device signature.
 Although this is not a practical problem at present, it is clearly not based on the `JTAGICE mkII` protocol specifications and there are concerns about maintaining compatibility.
 In `UPDI4AVR`, the effect of this order reversal becomes apparent during high voltage control, so internal countermeasures were required.

 ## Non-standard extensions